michalroots/michalroots.github.io/_pages/experiences.md

 - **Weddings and Ceremonies**: I love these special moments of celebration.
 Tell me about yours!

 michal.korzonek@protonmail.com

+## Here's my portfolio:
+[An incomplete list of experiences](/tag/experiences) of different shapes and sizes, online and offline, which I had the joy of creating.

 ## A friend shared with me recently: